 |---|---|---|

-Specificity | The description names the domain ('tabular datasets', 'hypothesis generation and testing') and some actions ('explore hypotheses about patterns'), but doesn't list multiple concrete actions like 'generate hypotheses, run statistical tests, produce reports'.
+Specificity | The description names the domain ('hypothesis generation and testing on tabular datasets') and some actions ('explore hypotheses about patterns'), but doesn't list multiple concrete actions like 'generate hypotheses, run statistical tests, produce reports'.
 The actions remain somewhat abstract. | 2 / 3 |

 Completeness | Clearly answers both 'what' (automated LLM-driven hypothesis generation and testing on tabular datasets, combining literature insights with data-driven testing) and 'when' (explicit 'Use when you want to systematically explore hypotheses about patterns in empirical data').
 Also includes disambiguation guidance for related skills. | 3 / 3 |

 Trigger Term Quality | Includes strong natural keywords users would say: 'hypothesis generation', 'hypothesis testing', 'tabular datasets', 'deception detection', 'content analysis', 'patterns in empirical data'.
-The examples in parentheses add useful trigger terms, and the cross-references to related skills ('hypothesis-generation', 'scientific-brainstorming') further clarify scope. | 3 / 3 |
+The examples and cross-references to related skills ('hypothesis-generation', 'scientific-brainstorming') also serve as useful trigger differentiators. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive with a clear niche (automated/LLM-driven hypothesis testing on tabular data) and explicitly differentiates itself from related skills ('hypothesis-generation' for manual formulation, 'scientific-brainstorming' for creative ideation), reducing conflict risk significantly. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive with a clear niche (automated LLM-driven hypothesis testing on tabular data) and explicitly differentiates itself from related skills ('hypothesis-generation' for manual formulation, 'scientific-brainstorming' for creative ideation), reducing conflict risk significantly. | 3 / 3 |

 Total | 11 / 12 Passed |